0xShuk/anchor-space/README.md

 # Anchor Space Calculator

-A simple tool written in pure JS to calculate space requirement of an Anchor state by simply copying/pasting the Rust code in the tool.
+A simple tool written in pure JS to calculate a space requirement for an Anchor state by simply entering the Rust code in the tool.

 It supports: